tmobile/magentaA11y/_checklist-native/toggle-switch.md

 keyboard:
   tab or arrow keys: |
-    Focus visibly moves to the switch
+    Focus visibly moves to the switch or table row with switch
   spacebar: |
     Activates on iOS and Android
   enter: |